-For the suggested route, therefore, head W along the bridleway for just 100m and then veer right at a path crossing.
-Follow the path down a slope, across a small length of boardwalk and up onto the heath.
-The path gradually bends right and comes to a more wooded area in front of garden fences.
+For the suggested route, head W along the bridleway for just 100m and then veer right at a path crossing: down a slope, across a small length of boardwalk and up onto the heath.
+The narrow path curves round to the right through the heather and comes to a more wooded area in front of garden fences.

-Turn left to head NW on this long straight lane for about 1 km, past houses and an abandoned farm.
+[•] Go along this long straight lane for about 1 km, heading NW past houses and an abandoned farm.
 Later there is some new house building and a wood behind a fence on your left.
 At the end of this long wooden fence turn left at a junction into Wick Hill Lane, signposted as a restricted byway.

-In 100m, just after a driveway to some houses on the right and where the lane bends left, turn right onto a potentially muddy path: this is actually the continuation of the byway.
-The path soon bends left to head W and in 200m you go past a cottage onto a lane.
-Turn left and take the footpath to the right of the entrance to Warren Crest Farm.
+Where the lane bends left after 100m, turn right onto a potentially muddy path, signposted as the continuation of the byway.
+It soon bends left to head W and in 200m you go past a cottage onto a lane.
+Turn left and then take the footpath to the right of the entrance to Warren Crest Farm.
 Follow this enclosed path SW past two fields and then down the left-hand edge of a large field to meet the B3016.

-Cross the road carefully and go over a stile just off to the left into another field.
-Go diagonally across this field, aiming for the church tower 500m away.
-In its top left-hand corner cross a stile in the hedge to come out onto Church Lane and turn right.
-In 125m you come to the suggested lunch stop on the Main Walk, the Queen's Oak10 pub.
+Cross the road carefully and go over a stile just off to the left.
+Go diagonally across a large field, aiming for the church tower 500m away.
+In the top left-hand corner cross a stile in the hedge to come out onto Church Lane and turn right.
+In 125m you come to the suggested lunch stop on the Main Walk, the Queen's Oak11 pub.

-If you want to take the afternoon short cut, omitting Eversley, go to §11.
+If you are taking the longer afternoon route via Eversley, go to §10.

 Bear right out of the pub and cross a lane onto a small green.
 At the end of the green, turn half-right onto a lane which leads to a sunken path.
 Cross over a driveway and continue on an enclosed footpath heading south-west between pastures all the way to the outskirts of Eversley.
 Turn right onto the B3348 and follow it round a bend to Fleet Lane.
-Before turning left to continue the walk, you can detour ahead into Eversley if you want to visit Blubeckers restaurant.
+Before turning left to continue the walk, you can detour ahead into Eversley if you want to visit the Tally Ho pub.